Filters

 - Answers to custom questions you included

-By filtering to see how different subgroups responded to your survey, you may find opportunities or risks hidden in the aggregate that help give you and your teams much clearer guidance on how to move forward, with whom, and what's at stake.
+By filtering to see how different subgroups responded to your survey, you may find opportunities or risks obscured by the aggregate results, that help give you and your teams much clearer guidance on how to move forward, with whom, and what's at stake.

 How do I find and apply filters in Zappi?

 1. Locate the report you'd like to filter.
-Typically this will be via the Projects menu tab and selecting Analysis.
-Locate the tool you used to run the survey and then the project.
-When a project is selected, a menu will appear on the left.
-Select Charts to open your report.
+Do this by going to the "Analysis" tab on the sidebar.
+Locate the tool you used to run the survey and then select the project.
+Click on the "View analysis" button that will appear at the bottom, where you will be able to view the charts available for the report you’ve chosen.

 As you adjust your filters, the base size reflected in your analysis will drop.
 Take caution with conclusions drawn based on small numbers of people.